yegor256/blog/_drafts/corners.md

 about unclear design, lack of unit tests, absence of necessary classes, whatever.
 Be creative and offensive.
 In a constructive and professional way, of course.
 Don't get personal.
-No matter who cooked that spaghetti, you have nothing against him/her personally.
+No matter who cooked that spaghetti, you have nothing against him or her personally.
 You just want another dish, that's all.

 Once you have that dependencies reported, explain in the main ticket that you can't continue until all of them are resolved.
 You will